 Oranges are sweet but don’t contain added sugar, whereas an orange squash may contain added sugar.

 How many calories does sugar have?

 All sugars are almost pure carbohydrate.
-As a general rule, 10g sugar contains 10g carbohydrates and 40 calories.
+As a general rule, 10g table sugar (just over 2 teaspoons) contains 10g carbohydrates and 40 calories.

 Sugar and dieting

 Sugar is tasty, calorie dense, and easy to over-eat.

 If you are trying to stick to a healthier diet, or control your calories to lose weight, you would do well to avoid all extra added sugar.

 Get your energy from more nutrient-dense foods, and your happy hormones from exercise and non-food rewards.

 Sugar isn’t unhealthy and shouldn’t be demonised as a bad food.